GitTools/GitVersion/docs/input/docs/reference/build-servers/github-actions.md

 ---
 Order: 70
-Title: GitHunb Actions
+Title: GitHub Actions
 Description: |
-    Details on the GitHunb Actions Workflow support in GitVersion
+    Details on the GitHub Actions Workflow support in GitVersion
 ---
 ## Installation and usage